3ouri/mean-board-games/readme.md

-Start Creating MEAN Games

-This is my solution for an in class exercise.
+MEAN Board Games is a sample in class project that is built from scratch using MEAN